Is the Latest Malware Regin, Government’s Baby?

 As per the studies, a large number of networked computers are infected by Regin.
 Once installed on a computer, Regin allows remote cybercriminals to control the infected computer.
 They can spy on the victim, hijack the mouse’s click function, steal passwords and data, take screenshots of sensitive data and recover deleted files.
-The malware can be manipulated in many ways, thereby giving the attacker a wide berth for the kind of attacks which can be made possible.
+The malware can be manipulated in many ways, thereby giving the attacker a wide berth for the kind of attacks that can be made possible.
 Some more ways by which the hacker can take advantage of this malware are by monitoring network traffic and analyzing email from Exchange databases.

 Being a complex malware, researchers are expecting to find additional functionality and versions of Regin.

 As per reports, Regin uses several stealth features to avoid being detected.
 This makes finding it tougher than normal malware and requires the help of experts.
 Even when found, it is tough to figure out the purpose of Regin.

 Symantec has come up with a list of symptoms that indicate you are infected with this malware.
 They include file names, names of executables, registry entries, etc. They may be used to detect infection.